 Reputable foreign breeders will usually arrange for the relevant paperwork and for the Pet Passport to be issued.

 All cats must be microchipped and their microchip number must match that shown in their passport.

-A kitten must be at least 12 weeks before it can be vaccinated and then you must wait at least 21 days for the vaccine to work.
+All kittens imported into the UK must be vaccinated against Rabies.
+They must be at least 12 weeks old before they can be vaccinated and then you must wait at least 21 days for the vaccine to work.